nanoframework/nanoFramework.IoT.Device/devices/HomeAssistant/README.md

     mqttPassword:         null);   // optional
 ```

-The device name is normalized to lowercase with dashes and becomes the root MQTT topic prefix:
+The device's `Name` (from `HomeAssistantDeviceInfo`) is normalized to lowercase with dashes and becomes the root MQTT topic prefix:
-`MyDevice` → `nanoframework/mydevice/…`
+`My Device` → `nanoframework/my-device/…`

 ### 3. Add entities